tarakanbg/ptd.vateud.net/README.md

 * A notification email is sent *to the instructor(s)* of all pilots involved in the examination with the aforementioned details

+### Upon failing the practical exam
+* When a pilot's record is edited to acknowledge the failing of a practical exam and his mark:
+* A notification email is sent *to the pilot* informing him that he has failed and about his mark, and advising them to expect an instructor contact for assitance and training before proceeding further
+* A notification email is sent *to all instructors* informing them that a pilot has just failed an exam, and suggesting to contact the pilot for remedial training

 ### Upon passing the practical exam
 * When a pilot's record is edited to acknowledge the passing of a practical exam and his mark:
 * A notification email is sent *to the pilot* informing him that he has passed and about his mark